 On 8th February 2022 Cabinet approved the 25-year City of Nature Plan which brings together all the work of the Naturally Birmingham Project including the learning gained from partner organisations and communities and builds on the fantastic work happening in the city.
 Now we have a plan that we can work together to deliver.
 We know that allowing nature to recover in the city will benefit us all, find out how you can benefit and how you get involved.

-You can download a copy of the Summary of the City of Nature Delivery Framework Document here:
+You can download a copy of the full City of Nature Plan here:

-In 2019 Birmingham declared a Climate Emergency and now, with a pandemic in between, 2021 sees the UK hosting a UN Climate Conference COP 26 in Glasgow 30 years on from the Rio Summit https://www.un.org/en/conferences/environment/rio1992
+In 2019 Birmingham declared a Climate Emergency and, with a pandemic in between, in 2021 UK hosted a UN Climate Conference COP 26 in Glasgow 30 years on from the Rio Summit https://www.un.org/en/conferences/environment/rio1992

 The world is a very different place and it is racing to catch up with the science.

 ‘No one will protect what they don’t care about, and no one will care about what they have never experienced’.

 The City of Nature Plan captures this urgency and converts it into a practicable plan of action and suggests delivery mechanisms for the city to become a Bolder Greener Birmingham.